raphaelcohn/lemonade/README.md

 * GIF
 	* Lossy crushing is not done\*
 	* All images are crushed losslessly using `gifsicle`
+* SVG
+	* Lossy crushing is not done
+	* All images are crushed losslessly using `svgcleaner`

 \* This is due to naming collision between the `gifsicle` binary and the `lossygif` binary; we can not know reliably which one is being used.